EricCarrGH/vscode-fastbasic-debugger/readme.md

 * **What if downloading/installing FastBasic or the Emulator fails?**
  Make sure you have selected a folder that you have write access to.
 Whichever folder you choose, the extension will create sub-folders inside it for FastBasic and the emulator.

+* **I set a breakpoint and debug, but the code never stops at the breakpoint**
+  1. Make sure your breakpoint is on a valid line that does something.
+It cannot be on a empty line, comments line, start or end of a PROC, or a DATA statement.
+  2. Close the emulator and try debugging again.

 ## Under the Hood (how debugging works)